dcts/Reko/README.md

 - Audiobooks

 ### Feedback
-At any time, feel free to write us some feedback or just reach out: thomas.stazynski@unibas.ch
+At any time, feel free to write us some feedback or just reach out: thomas@liist.cc